25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Louvre Museum, Paris, France

-And here we are, the last of my chosen twenty five spectacular ancient Greek sculptures, it’s been a long haul but what a one to finish with; The Venus de Milo, maybe the most recognizable of all Greek statues!
+And here we are, the last of my chosen twenty five spectacular ancient Greek sculptures, it’s been a long haul but what a one to finish with; The Venus de Milo, maybe the most recognizable of all ancient Greek statues!

-The Venus de Milo, made from Parian (Paros) marble, standing 203 cm high, was discovered in 1820, inside a buried niche, in the ancient city of Milos, today the village of Tripiti, on the Aegean island of Milos, then under occupation of the Ottomans, by a Greek peasant, Georgos Kentrotas.
+The statue was found inside a buried niche in the ancient city of Milos, today the village of Tripiti, on the Aegean island of Milos, then under occupation of the Ottomans,

 After agreeing to sell the statue to the French, Georgos became impatient when payment was not forthcoming and sold it to Nicholas Mourousi, a translator in Istanbul, a case of first come, first served.

-Just as the statue was being put aboard a ship heading for Istanbul, the French Ambassador’s assistant, Hermes de Marcellus, arrived at the port in the nick of time, seized the statue, and managed to convince the chief inhabitant of the island to annul the sale, which he did, and the statue was presented to France as a gift.
+Just as the statue was being put aboard a ship heading for Istanbul, the French Ambassador’s assistant, Hermes de Marcellus, arrived at the port in the nick of time, seized the statue and managed to convince the chief inhabitant of the island to annul the sale, which he did and the statue was presented to France as a gift.

 The statue is believed to be Aphrodite (Venus), goddess of love and beauty.